Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Add-AzureADServicePrincipalPolicy.md

 ```

 ### -RefObjectId
-The object Id of the Policy
+Specifies the object Id of the policy.

 ```yaml
 Type: String